brunocalmon/vscode-dir-to-text-converter/README.md

    - **repository-converter**: Converts the entire repository into a text file.
    - **dir-converter**: Converts only the current directory into a text file.
    - **file-converter**: Converts only the currently opened file into a text file.
+   - **split-file**: Splits the currently opened file into smaller parts and saves them in a structured folder.

 ### Packaging the Extension Locally